impress-org/givewp/README.md

 3. Clone this repository from GitHub into your plugins directory: `https://github.com/WordImpress/Give.git`

-4. Run composer to set up dependancies: `composer install`

-5. Run npm install to get the necessary npm packages: `npm install`
+4. Run composer to set up dependancies: `composer install`.
+After composer finishes installing all its dependencies, it will automatically fire `npm install` and get the necessary npm packages.

 6. Activate the plugin in WordPress